 Elder Care Resources

-WorkLife4You is the Department of State’s 24/7 Employee Assistance Program (EAP) for employees and their family members.
-WL4Y will help employees and family member find programs, providers, information, resources and guides for all kinds of life events to include caring for aging loved ones.
+WorkLife4You (WL4Y) is the Department of State’s 24/7 comprehensive and confidential resource and referral service for employees and their family members.
+WL4Y will help employees and family members find programs, providers, information, resources and guides for life events, including caring for aging loved ones.
 Call them for 24/7 personalized assistance, read articles and educational guides on their website, order topic related kits, engage in monthly live talk, watch webinars and listen to audios or ask for a free in-person elder care assessment from a qualified Professional Care Manager.

 *USAID employees and family members are eligible to use USAID Staff Care.